mkenney/stability-badges/PROD-CHECKLIST.md

 # Productionisation Checklist

-Checklist things to think about when [productionizing](https://en.wikipedia.org/wiki/Productionisation) software.
+Checklist things to think about when [productionizing](https://en.wikipedia.org/wiki/Productionisation) a piece of software.

 ## Documentation